devRant-Community/Community-Programming-Book/book/languages/js/README.md

 # Oh, hello there

-> This chapter has been authored by Konrad Klawikowski and Gadila Shashank Reddy.
+> This chapter has been authored by Konrad RootPixl Klawikowski and Gadila Shashank Reddy.

 Welcome to the JavaScript chapter!
-I would like to let you know a bit more about JavaScript and programming in that language.
+We would like to let you know a bit more about JavaScript and programming in JavaScript.